gregecmaregec/gregecmaregec.github.io/_projects/transformer.md

     </div>
 </div>

 Many types of data can be broken down into tokens / tokenized.
-E.g. written English, tokens are usually 3-7 characters long.
+E.g. written English, where tokens are usually 3-7 characters long.

 <br>
 <br>